· Johannes Millan · 10 min read

 Can body doubling work for tasks I’m avoiding?

-Yes – that’s often where it works best.
-The activation energy for avoided tasks is highest, which means the reduction from another person’s presence has the largest effect.
-If you’re stuck in task paralysis, body doubling is one of the first strategies to try.
+Yes – that’s often where people find it most useful.
+The activation energy for avoided tasks is high, so another person’s presence may provide enough structure to begin.
+If you’re stuck in task paralysis, body doubling is one strategy to try.

 Why does it work even over video call?

 The mechanisms aren’t fully understood, but social facilitation effects and environmental cues likely play a role.
-Even through a screen, your brain registers “someone is focused” and uses that as an environmental signal that supports sustained attention.
-The effect is weaker than in-person presence but consistently stronger than working alone.
+Even through a screen, your brain may register “someone is focused” and use that as an environmental signal that supports sustained attention.
+Some people find the effect weaker than in-person presence, and it varies by person.

 How long should a body doubling session last?